github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/deleting-your-personal-account.md

     * If there are other organization owners in the organization, you must remove yourself from the organization.
 1. In the "Make sure you want to do this" dialog box, complete the steps to confirm you understand what happens when your account is deleted:
    {% ifversion fpt or ghec %}
-    - All of the following from your account will be deleted: repositories, forks of private repositories, wikis, issues, pull requests and {% data variables.product.prodname_pages %} sites owned by your account.
+    * All of the following from your account will be deleted: repositories, forks of private repositories, wikis, issues, pull requests and {% data variables.product.prodname_pages %} sites owned by your account.
-    - Your billing will end immediately
+    * Your billing will end immediately.
-    - Your username will be available to anyone for use on {% data variables.product.product_name %} after 90 days.
+    * Your username will be available to anyone for use on {% data variables.product.product_name %} after 90 days.
     {% else %}
     * All of the following from your account will be deleted: repositories, forks of private repositories, wikis, issues, pull requests and {% data variables.product.prodname_pages %} sites owned by your account.
-    * Your billing will end immediately
+    * Your billing will end immediately.
     * Your username will be available to anyone for use on {% data variables.product.product_name %} after 90 days.
     {% endif %}